Nexai-net/democrite-learning/docs/1-fondations-practice-orleans.md

 |--|--|
 |az|aze|

-A "correction" of the practice is available [/exercices/1-fondation-2-orleans/](/exercices/1-fondation-2-orleans/).
-We advise you to do by yourself. <br/>
+A corrected version of this practice is available at [/exercices/1-fondation-2-orleans/](/exercices/1-fondation-2-orleans/). <br/>
+We encourage you to try it on your own.

-To run this solution you need to to have a mongodb instance usable by the connection "mongodb://127.0.0.1:27017", we advice to use a docker container.
+To run this solution, you'll need a MongoDB instance accessible via the connection string "mongodb://127.0.0.1:27017". <br/>
+We recommend using a Docker container for this.